saksham2105/webrock/README.md

 ## How to Use
 Download apache tomcat server for java
+Place TMWebRock.jar(already resided in lib folder) inside lib folder inside classes Ignore com..... package it is the source code of this framework and remove this folder from classes folder since TMWebRock.jar file is an alternate option of this stuff
 Clone this repo Copy and paste this folder inside tomcat's folder edit web.xml according to your project need(How to edit web.xml is written below) create a package structure inside classes folder (For demo examples I have create a package named as bobby/foo, bobby/foo inside classes folder)